Parallel Spooky Pebbling Makes Regev Factoring More Practical: Application: Concrete Resource Estimates for Regev Factoring

+Rather than devise some single metric that attempts to capture this complexity, and then optimize parameters according to that metric, we instead opt to provide cost estimates corresponding to several different settings of parameters for each algorithm, which yield various tradeoffs of depth vs time.
+First we describe the estimates for previous algorithms to which we compare our work, and note some subtleties about them:

-We compare our results against two alternative algorithms: \begin{itemize} \item Regev's algorithm~\cite{Regev23} with the optimizations by~\cite{rv24,cryptoeprint:2024/636}.
-The concrete costs of these algorithms were studied in depth by~\cite{ekeragartnercomparison}, using the analysis in~\cite[Theorem 2.4]{cryptoeprint:2024/636}.
+\begin{itemize} \item \textbf{Regev's algorithm~\cite{Regev23} with the optimizations by~\cite{rv24,cryptoeprint:2024/636}.} The concrete costs of these algorithms were studied extensively by~\cite{ekeragartnercomparison}, using the analysis in~\cite[Theorem 2.4]{cryptoeprint:2024/636}.
 Because of our interest in multiplication \emph{depth}, we make some modifications to this circuit to benefit from parallelism, which we then use to obtain concrete results for comparison with our pebbling results.
 We describe these modifications and tabulate these results in Appendix~\ref{app:regevfib}.

-Secondly, as noted in Remark~\ref{remark:coarselogD}, we will incorporate lower-order terms in our computation of $\log D$.
+As noted in Remark~\ref{remark:coarselogD}, we will incorporate lower-order terms in our computation of $\log D$.
 In other words, we calculate $\log D$ using Equation~\eqref{eqn:logDbound}, including the lower-order terms in the second line.

-\item Shor's algorithm~\cite{shor97} combined with optimizations by Eker{\aa} and H{\aa}stad~\cite{DBLP:conf/pqcrypto/EkeraH17}.
-These costs have already been calculated and reported by~\cite{ekeragartnercomparison}; we will use the results from there without modifications, as tabulated in Table~\ref{shortable}.
-This is in part because we do not know of a way to parallelize the multiplications in Shor's algorithm (without significant changes and asymptotic increases in space and/or gate count).
+\item \textbf{Shor's algorithm~\cite{shor97} combined with optimizations by Eker{\aa} and H{\aa}stad~\cite{DBLP:conf/pqcrypto/EkeraH17,DBLP:journals/dcc/Ekera20,DBLP:journals/corr/abs-2309-01754}.} These costs have already been calculated and reported by~\cite{ekeragartnercomparison}; in part, we will use the results from there without modifications, as tabulated in Table~\ref{shortable}.
 Recall for comparison that this variant of Shor's algorithm uses $\approx 2n$ qubits when factoring an $n$-bit integer (although smaller is achievable using different methods and at the expense of gate count~\cite{zalka2006shors,DBLP:journals/iacr/ChevignardFS24,gidney2025factor2048bitrsa}).
+No known variant of Regev's algorithm, including the present work, achieves such a small space footprint; for comparison, one may wonder what depth could be achieved if this algorithm were allowed to use more space.
+It is nontrivial to parallelize Shor's algorithm while keeping gate and qubit counts well-controlled; in Appendix~\ref{app:parallel_shor} we propose one way of doing so, which we use for the estimates we present.